rcompos/kubespray-and-pray/README.md

         $ ansible-playbook gluster.yml

----

-## Deploy Kubernetes ##
+## Define Cluster ##

 The Kubernetes cluster topology is defined as masters, nodes and etcds.

-Masters are cluster masters running the Kubernetes API service.
-Nodes are worker nodes where pods will run.
-Etcds are etcd cluster members, which serve as the state database for the Kubernetes cluster.
+* Masters are cluster masters running the Kubernetes API service.
+* Nodes are worker nodes where pods will run.
+* Etcds are etcd cluster members, which serve as the state database for the Kubernetes cluster.

-The following is an example _inventory.cfg_ defining a Kubernetes cluster with three members (all).
-There are two masters (kube-master), three etcd members (etcd) and three worker nodes (kube-node).
-There are also three GlusterFS (gluster) members defined.
+Custom ansible groups may be included, such as gluster, openebs or trident.

 The top lines with ansible\_ssh\_host and ip values are required since machines may have multiple network addresses.
 Change the ansible\_ssh\_host and ip addresses in the file to actual ip addresses.
 Lines or partial lines may be commented out with the pound sign (#).

-Note:  The Heketi service will be assigned to a value of _ansible\_ssh\_host_ for a master node from the ansible inventory file (_~/.kubespray/inventory/inventory.cfg_).

-For more examples see _inventory_ directory.
+Save your configuration under the _inventory_ directory.
 Pull the latest inventory files from the upstream kubespray repo under _inventory/samples_ directory.

+The following is an example _inventory.cfg_ defining a Kubernetes cluster.
+There are three members (all) including one master (kube-master), three etcd members (etcd) and three worker nodes (kube-node).
+This file is from the upstream Kubespray repository _kubespray/inventory/sample/hosts.ini_.

 ```
 node1    ansible_ssh_host=192.168.1.50  ip=192.168.1.50